NAUMathStat/problem-of-the-week/index.md

  to write down the answer and draw a box around it.
 </p>
 --->

-<b> Problem of the Week Concluded for Spring Semester <b>

-<p> Thank you for your participation.
-A big congratualations to Travis for being the Problem Solver of the Year with Heather in a close second. </p>

 <!---<p>
 Send your questions to Rachel Neville at